 Click Accept to the licensing agreement.

 Select the Upgrade this PC now option to download the files and begin the upgrade.

-Enter a valid Windows 10 product key for the edition you’re trying to upgrade and click the Next button.
+Enter a valid Windows 10 product key for the edition you’re trying to upgrade (if applicable).

 Click the Accept button to agree to the licensing agreement again.

 After the installation completes, you’ll need to go through the easy out-of-box-experience (OOBE) to finish setting up Windows 10, and then you’ll once again see your familiar desktop and every new feature included with Windows 10.

 Additionally, make sure to use Device Manager to check that every piece of hardware is installed correctly on your system, reinstall your antivirus, and any other software you uninstall before the upgrade.